Azerbaijan–Belarus relations: The Nagorno-Karabakh conflict

-Belarus, like all other members of United Nations, does not recognize The Nagorno-Karabakh Republic.
+Belarus does not recognize The Nagorno-Karabakh Republic.
 Alexander Lukashenko have stated that Belarus takes a neutral side on this conflict between Armenia and Azerbaijan and supports peaceful resolution.
 However, some Belarusian political experts claim that Belarus is "clearly siding" with Azerbaijan and supports Azerbaijan's position.

 Economic relations

 The Agreement on socio-economic cooperation is the main document defining the perspectives of bilateral relations between the Azerbaijan and Belarus for the period up to 2015.
 Between 2008 and 2010, Belarus-Azerbaijan trade grew from US$100 m to US$146 m.
 More important than this moderate increase is the fact that Belarus enjoys a trade surplus, which helps to counteract its immense foreign trade deficit.
-Belarus-Azerbaijan trade might reach $800m in 2011.

 Azerbaijan is also helping Belarus to acquire alternative oil sources.
 Minsk recently began importing oil from Venezuela but direct shipments to landlocked Belarus are difficult.
 Baku thus agreed to swap schemes by which Minsk gains access to Azerbaijani oil in exchange for Venezuelan oil.
 By mid-July, the Mozyr refinery in Belarus is scheduled to start processing significant volumes of oil from Azerbaijan on a regular basis.
 Test shipments of Azerbaijani oil have been ongoing since February through Ukraine's Odesa-Brody pipeline and the Brody-Mozyr section of the Druzhba pipeline.